HUPO-PSI/mzQC/docs/pages/worked-examples/metabo-batches.mzQC.md

   },
 ...
 ```
-To be able to estimate the effect of the batch correction, we first describe all runs that are batch corrected by a principle component analysis of their peak area features.
+To be able to estimate the effect of the batch correction, we first describe all runs that are batch corrected by a principal component analysis of their peak area features.
 Hence, we use a `setQuality` composed of all involved `inputFiles`, and add related metrics in the qualityMetric section.
 ```
 {
   "accession":"MS:4000092",